Keyboard shortcuts

 Hardware atomics

 Another interesting architecture is to attach an atomic unit to the bus, however, this would likely be unnecessary for our small scale dual core system.
-Information on this architecture can be found here.
+Information on this architecture can be found in this paper.

 Software emulated atomics